vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 To turn on Checkout, simply check the box at the top of the "Vipps Checkout" screen.
 ![image](https://user-images.githubusercontent.com/25223283/226338565-250873b7-ff9d-449a-8b7e-ce7392441a2c.png)

-# Improve you shipping selection
+# Improve your shipping selection

 Standard WooCommrce shipping selection is not optimal, so we have integrated with the major Norwegian shipping providers, to remove friction from an important step in the sales process.
 This list currentlig includes